Baja California Desert

 Ecological threat profile

 Livestock ranching, salt extraction, and over-hunting are the principal threats.
-Cattle have effectively displaced populations of Mule Deer (Odocoileus hemionus) and Bighorn Sheep (Ovis canadensis).
+Cattle have effectively displaced populations of Mule deer (Odocoileus hemionus) and Bighorn sheep (Ovis canadensis).
 Puma (Felis concolor) populations have been reduced as a result of over-hunting.
-Salt extraction, the main industrial activity of the region, has a negative impact on the breeding and migration of the Gray Whales (Eschrichtius robustus) along the coast.
+Salt extraction, the main industrial activity of the region, has a negative impact on the breeding and migration of the Gray whale (Eschrichtius robustus) along the coast.
 An acute threat is the continuing loss of native grassland habitat due to intensive cultivation of Buffel-grass for feeding cattle.

 Justification of ecoregion delineation